Lumi-supercomputer/LUMI-training-materials/docs/4day-20231003/notes_2_05_LUMI_Software_Stacks.md

 Let's look at GROMACS as an example.
 I will not try to do this completely live though as the installation takes 15 or 20 minutes.

 First we need to figure out for which versions of GROMACS we already have support.
+The easy way is to check the [LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/) which lists all software that we manage via EasyBuild and make available either pre-installed on the system or as an EasyBuild recipe for user installation.
-At the moment we have to use `eb -S` or `eb --search` for that.
+A command-line alternative is to use `eb -S` or `eb --search` for that.
 So in our example this is
 ``` bash
 eb --search GROMACS
 ```
-We now also have the [LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/) which lists all software that we manage via EasyBuild and make available either pre-installed on the system or as an EasyBuild recipe for user installation.

 Now let's take the variant `GROMACS-2021.4-cpeCray-22.08-PLUMED-2.8.0-CPU.eb`.
 This is GROMACS 2021.4 with the PLUMED 2.8.0 plugin, build with the Cray compilers